material-motion/material-motion/specifications/replicator.md

 This API should accept an element and return an element.

-Returning the provided element indicates that the element should not be replicated.
+Returning the provided element indicates that the element has not been replicated.

 Example pseudo-code: